trenthuber/cbs/README.md

 The second argument is the name of the target file.
 For similar reasons to `compile()`, file extensions are optional for the target.
 Prepending `lib` to library targets is similarly optional.

 The third argument is a list of object files and libraries that will be linked to create the target file.
-Here, libraries need to include their file extension so as to disambiguate them from object files. `LIST()` can be used here too since this list must also be NULL-terminated.
+Here, libraries need to include their file extension so as to disambiguate them from object files. `LIST()` can be used here too since this list is also expected to be NULL-terminated.

 The global `lflags` variable is used to pass flags to the linker in a way similar to `cflags`.